 4. Lay out the chapters in an outline of a book

-With the theme of the book, the next step in writing a book outline is to lay out your chapters.
+With the book’s theme, the next step in writing a book outline is to lay out your chapters.

 Next, write key details of the chapter, such as conflict and resolutions, characters, plot, and how long you want the chapter to be.

-Once you’ve laid out the chapters and have an idea of what each chapter will contain, make sure there is flow within the chapters.
-That way, each chapter not only contributes to your theme but occurs in a way that is easy to understand for the readers.
+Once you’ve laid out the chapters and have an idea of what each chapter will contain, ensure there is flow.
+That way, each chapter contributes to your theme and occurs in a way that is easy for readers to understand.

 For example, you want to save the chapters of major resolutions and problem-solving for the end.